Centromere: Sequence

 There are two types of centromeres.
 In regional centromeres, DNA sequences contribute to but do not define function.
 Regional centromeres contain large amounts of DNA and are often packaged into heterochromatin.
 In most eukaryotes, the centromere's DNA sequence consists of large arrays of repetitive DNA (e.g. satellite DNA) where the sequence within individual repeat elements is similar but not identical.
 In humans, the primary centromeric repeat unit is called α-satellite (or alphoid), although a number of other sequence types are found in this region.
-Centromere satellites evolve rapidly between species, and analyses in wild mice show that satellite copy number and heterogeneity relates to population origins and subspecies.
+Centromere satellites are hypothesized to evolve by a process called layered expansion.
+They evolve rapidly between species, and analyses in wild mice show that satellite copy number and heterogeneity relates to population origins and subspecies.
 Additionally, satellite sequences may be affected by inbreeding.

 Point centromeres are smaller and more compact.
 DNA sequences are both necessary and sufficient to specify centromere identity and function in organisms with point centromeres.
 In budding yeasts, the centromere region is relatively small (about 125 bp DNA) and contains two highly conserved DNA sequences that serve as binding sites for essential kinetochore proteins.